Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/stasisrework/readme.md

 - N/A

 ### Credits:
-Baystation12 - Concept
+Baystation12 - Concept for the bodybag
-TGstation - Stasis Bed code
-FlamingLily - Jerryrigging the stasis bed code into a stasis bodybag
+TGstation - Stasis Bed code and sleeper code FlamingLily - Jerryrigging the stasis bed code into a stasis bodybag and frankenstining sleeper and stasis bed code together